jonahdf/jonahdf.github.io/_posts/2020-07-21-dewey-point.md

 layout: post
 ---

-It has been a long and sedentary quarantine, and I have been greatly missing my rock climbing adventures of last winter and summer.
+It has been a long and sedentary lockdown, and I have been greatly missing my rock climbing adventures of last winter and summer.
 I have been interested in backpacking in a very long time, and since I'm not currently in contact with anyone else who rock climbs, it is the most adventurous outdoor activity that I can actually do.
 For my first ever trip, I decided to head to one of my favorite places, Yosemite National Park.
 The permiting system was easier than I expected: choose a trailhead, make sure it's not reserved for